RITIK100/practical.md/practical.md

     .
     .

-# PRACTICAL 19.
-Write a C Program to Find Factorial of a Number Using Recursion.
+# 19. Write a C Program to Find Factorial of a Number Using Recursion.

     #include <stdio.h>
     long int multiplyNumbers(int n);